ORCID/public-data-sync/README.md

 ## Technical description

 These scripts will synchronize a given folder with the latest content available in the [Amazon S3](https://aws.amazon.com/s3) ORCID data sync repository.
-The sync.py script will sync all public content available, the sync_modified.py script will sync only public content from records modified in the last hour.
+The download.py script will fetch all public content available, the sync.py script will sync the content modified since the last time the download.py or the sync.py script ran, since a given number of days back, or since the last 30 days if none of the options is provided.

 When the synchronization process starts, the script will create a set of folders that will contain all ORCID records distributed by the [checksum](http://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier) of the ORCID ID.

-The first time these script run, all records will be copied over your local path, however, any subsequent executing of the scripts will synchronize the existing data and fetch only the records that have been modified or the ones that has been created since the last time.

 ## Quick setup